What To Expect When You Adopt A Dog: Some Insight on Preparing For The Big Day

 How Do You Prepare for Your Adopted Dog?

-If you are ready and willing for all of these changes that come with a new dog; then your next step is to make sure you’re prepared for your new addition.
+If you are ready and willing for all of these changes that come with a new dog, your next step is to make sure you’re prepared for your new addition.

-There might be certain alterations that you need to make in your house, or to your backyard, to accommodate your new friend.
+There might be some alterations that you need to make in your house or your backyard to accommodate your new friend.